Perry Mason: Character

-Other than what is learned of his character from the novels themselves, very little is known about Perry Mason.
-His family, personal life, background, and education are not depicted, although according to the first chapter of The Case of the Sleepwalker's Niece (1935), his astrological sign was Leo.
+Beyond what is presented in the novels, little is known about Perry Mason.
+His family, personal life, background, and education are not depicted.
+In the first chapter of The Case of the Sleepwalker's Niece (1935), his astrological sign is given as Leo.
 Mason has a professional relationship with Paul Drake.
-Della Street is Mason's only evident (though not sharply delineated) romantic interest.
-It is known that he lives in an apartment because he is occasionally awakened from sleep to go to his office; he does not entertain anyone at home.
-His tastes in food are known because many scenes take place in restaurants, and that he is an excellent driver as shown by his participation in the occasional car chase.
-Other than those sketchy facts, there is so little physical description of him that the reader is not even sure what he looks like.
+Della Street is Mason's only evident, though not sharply delineated, romantic interest.
+He is shown to live in an apartment, as he is occasionally awakened to go to his office; he does not entertain guests at home.
+His tastes in food are shown in restaurant scenes, and he is depicted as an excellent driver through occasional car chases.
+Beyond these limited details, there is little physical description of Mason.

-The 1930s films were not closely based on the character of Perry Mason as revealed in the books, and contain plot and character developments which are not accepted as canonical in the remainder of the books and adaptations.
+The 1930s films were not closely based on the character as portrayed in the books and include plot and character developments not considered canonical in later works and adaptations.
 For instance, in one film, Mason marries his longtime secretary Della Street, while Paul Drake turns into comic sidekick Spudsy Drake.

-Likewise the TV series diverges at times significantly from the books, which was a practical necessity considering that there were only about 80 Perry Mason novels written altogether and over 270 episodes of the TV series.
-Thus there was a need for a great deal of invented material, background, plots, and characters – none of which material Gardner incorporated into his ongoing series of Perry Mason novels.
-In fact, Gardner would write over 30 more Perry Mason novels from between 1957 when the TV series began up until his death in 1970.
+Likewise, the television series diverges significantly from the books, which was a practical necessity considering that there were only about 80 Perry Mason novels written altogether and over 270 episodes of the TV series.
+Thus, there was a need for a great deal of invented material, including background, plots, and characters—none of which Gardner incorporated into his ongoing series of novels.
+Gardner wrote more than 30 additional Perry Mason novels between 1957, when the television series began, and his death in 1970.

 The television series contains some hints of what Mason did in the past.
-In The Case of the Misguided Missile, he says that he served in the Navy on Ulithi atoll during World War II.
-In The Case of the Travelling Treasure, he says that he served aboard a minesweeper.
-In The Case of the Bluffing Blast, he states that he was "on the deck of a destroyer in the Pacific, the engine room blew up."
+In The Case of the Misguided Missile, Mason states that he served in the Navy on Ulithi atoll during World War II.
+In The Case of the Travelling Treasure, he states that he served aboard a minesweeper.
+In The Case of the Bluffing Blast, he states that he was on the deck of a destroyer in the Pacific when the engine room exploded.